johruf/CRSP_on_WRDS_introduction/README.md

 ## Updates

 February 2024: Minor changes, including a short discussion concerning a data error in the table stocknames_v2 (see Notebook 2), provided  by WRDS.
+(Update from WRDS: "What caused the issue for the date range you pointed out is the fact that Visa had SICCD code change from 7389 to 7374, and later on reverted back to 7389.
+As we used SICCD code as one of the grouping variables, it led to mistakenly include the period of SICCD = 7374 in the whole time range." -- WRDS will fix this issue.)